jonasbn/perl-test-timer/.github/ISSUE_TEMPLATE.md

 _If you raise an issue on bug/issue please provide the requested information, if not, please just provide a description of you issue._

+Please file your issue in English, this makes in consumable by others than the author.

 # Bugs and Issues

 ### Specify what version was used